 The Director of the Student Access Office will forward the above information to the Vice President for Academic Affairs.
 The Vice President for Academic Affairs will convene a meeting consisting of the Director of the Student Access Office, a representative from the Disability Committee, a member of the faculty representing the discipline, the Dean of the School/College or his/her designee and the Vice President for Academic Affairs or his/her designee.
 The convened committee will make a recommendation to the Vice President for Academic Affairs.
 The Vice President for Academic Affairs will make the final decision.
 The Office of Academic Affairs will notify the student in writing of the final decision.

-The purpose of this statement of policies and procedures is to outline a policy that addresses the use of service and assistance/support animals at Avila University and to present a standard of behavior for service/support animals and for students, faculty, and staff who are in proximity to the animals.
-It is the intention of Avila University to meet the needs of students with disabilities in an atmosphere designed “to develop their potential by providing services and programs in a supportive environment.”
+The purpose of this policies and procedures statement is to outline standards of behavior for the use of service and emotional support animals at Avila University and for students, faculty, staff, and campus visitors in the proximity of such animals.
+It is the intention of Avila University to meet the needs of students with disabilities in an atmosphere designed to develop their potential by providing services and programs in a supportive environment.

 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
-Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Posttraumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
+Examples of such work or tasks include guiding people with visual impairments, alerting people with hearing impairments, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with posttraumatic stress disorder during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
-Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
+Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the Americans with Disabilities Act (ADA).

 WHERE SERVICE ANIMALS ARE ALLOWED